 While carpet is a good choice for flooring, luxury vinyl flooring however is customizable, designable and can replicate the look and style of various flooring materials like concrete, stone and wood.
 Read our full comparison – Carpet vs. Luxury Vinyl Flooring.

 Linoleum represents the old guard of flooring options.
 Made from linseed oil, linoleum was created in the 1860s and up until a few decades ago was revered for its natural qualities and affordability.
 Some important factors to keep in mind include:

-These days, however, linoleum is known as a somewhat aged flooring product most commonly found in schools and hospitals.
-As a result, interior designers routinely rely on vinyl flooring to be a durable and design-rich flooring option in their commercial design projects.
+These days, however, linoleum is known as a somewhat aged commercial flooring product most commonly found in classrooms and hospitals.
+As a result, interior designers routinely rely on luxury vinyl flooring to be a durable and design-rich commercial flooring option in their design projects.
 Read our full comparison – Premium Vinyl vs. Linoleum Flooring.

 When compared to other flooring types, Parterre’s luxury vinyl flooring products are competitive in most all areas related to look and style, durability and stability, applications, and costs.

-Contact a Parterre flooring representative today to learn more about our luxury vinyl flooring products.
+Contact a Parterre commercial flooring representative today to learn more about our LVT flooring products.
 If you found the snapshots of flooring types listed above helpful, you can find more information on our blog, including our post “Why Is Vinyl Flooring The Fastest Growing Material?”